ExpediaGroup/c3vis/README.md

 ## Building and Running

-Server is based on ExpressJS.
-Client uses D3.js.
+The c3vis server is based on ExpressJS.
+The client predominantly uses D3.js, jQuery and Bootstrap.

 Run the following to build and run the server ("package.json" contains instructions to pre-install required node modules):